radhoueneBousnina/chat_app/README.md

 ## Usage Instructions
 1.  **Register or Login**
-   - Open the application in your browser.
+   - Open the application in your browser on http://127.0.0.1:8000/.
-   - Register a new user by providing your name, last name, and email and password or login with yoy credentials.
+   - Register a new user by providing your name, last name, and email and password or login with your credentials.

 2. **Create Another User**
 - To chat, create another user (use an incognito window for convenience).